esyta84/tfe-onboarding-pro/docs/ONBOARDING.md

 - **Cloud account issues**: Verify that AWS account IDs and Azure subscription details are correct
 - **Credential errors**: Ensure that access keys and client secrets are correctly configured
 - **Token issues**: If a team token is compromised, use `force_regenerate_token = true` to create a new token
+- **Local testing issues**: When testing locally, check that your `terraform.tfvars` file contains all required variables

 ### Support Contacts